On this page

 Why it matters

-#- Receive Receipt Notice (a related form) confirming submission.
+#- Receive a Receipt Notice (a related form) confirming the application is being processed.

-- Attend biometrics appointment (fingerprints, photo, and signature).
+- Attend a biometrics appointment (fingerprints, photo, and signature) if required.

 Verification

-#This guide is derived from official USCIS instructions for I-918 and is updated when form editions or filing rules change.
-Always verify current requirements at the official USCIS website.
+#This guide is based on official USCIS instructions for Form I-918 and is updated with any changes in form editions or filing rules.
+Always check the official USCIS website for the latest requirements.

 What is I-918?